 A ROBUST AND VARIED TRADE RELATIONSHIP

 In each city, participants will be scheduled for one-on-one meetings with potential partners in the market.
 These partners are chosen for each participating company based on the company’s needs, growth strategy and product or service offerings.
-Each participant in the Global Trade Venture will also receive a Mexico market assessment specific to his or her company, detailing considerations they should keep in mind when introducing their product or service into the market.
-WEDC has eyes and ears on the ground in Mexico, in the form of Wisconsin’s authorized trade representatives—thus making it easier for Wisconsin companies to find local partners they can trust, and taking some of the guesswork out of launching in a new market or growing exports within the market.
+Each participant in the Global Trade Venture will also receive a Mexico market assessment specific to their company, detailing considerations they should keep in mind when introducing their product or service into the market.
+WEDC has eyes and ears on the ground in Mexico, in the form of Wisconsin’s authorized trade representatives—thus making it easier for Wisconsin companies to find local partners they can trust and taking some of the guesswork out of launching in a new market or growing exports within the market.
 With all your appointments arranged for you, you can focus on business rather than logistics and scheduling.

-Mexico has established itself as a global leader in sectors such as automotive, aeronautics and electronics.
+Mexico has established itself as a global leader in sectors such as automotive, aeronautics, and electronics.
 The agro-industrial sector has taken advantage of technology to increase both imports and exports.
-The Lopez Obrador administration has moved forward with priorities including investing in health care, infrastructure and clean energy, as well as updating government procurement procedures in ways that make it easier for U.S. companies to participate.
+The Lopez Obrador administration has moved forward with priorities including investing in health care, infrastructure, and clean energy, as well as updating government procurement procedures in ways that make it easier for U.S. companies to participate.
 In addition, the United Nations ranks Mexico as the world’s sixth-best location for foreign direct investment.

-This will be WEDC’s first in-person Global Trade Venture to Mexico since 2020.
-Although virtual trade ventures took place in 2021 and 2022, in-person connections are vital to doing business in Mexico because of the trust and personal connection that are established.
 Companies across many industries can find opportunities in Mexico’s diversified economy, but firms in the following sectors are especially encouraged to participate: